This program challenges students to explore our physical environment from various perspectives, from literature to theology, and biology to sociology.

 Through the successful completion of this interdisciplinary minor, students will learn diverse approaches to understand, relate to, and responsibly manage non-human nature.
 The coursework supports a scientific understanding of ecosystems; a philosophical, theological, artistic and literary basis for relating to the environment; socio-political, economic and historical contexts; and hands-on experience in conservation, preservation and restoration.

-You and your advisor need to consult with Rev. Robert Grant, coordinator of the Environmental Studies Interdisciplinary Minor.
+You and your advisor need to consult with Program Coordinator Rev. Robert Grant.

 +ENGL 246 Literature of Place or WI-ENGL 319 Writing About Place

 6 credits of "green" electives from the following:

 +PSCI 375 Environmental Politics, Policy and Law

 Any general education Biology course